What Poker Can Teach Us About Leadership and Emotional Intelligence

 More vividly, I remember meeting Maria at the annual dinner of the Baker Street Irregulars, the Sherlock Holmes literary society, of which I am a member.
 She was an invited guest and seemed a little unsure of herself in the crowd of lawyers, doctors, authors, business people, teachers, exterminators, Hollywood directors, booksellers, and various other individuals who represented a microcosm of society.

 But her curiosity and affability quickly dispelled any notion of insecurity, as she joined in the welcoming and witty repartee that is the hallmark of the BSI.
-She was a quick study, reading the large room in record time amid cocktails, hors d'oeuvres, and loud chatter, before settling in to a comfortable gaggle that included Michael Dirda, Nicholas Meyer, and Otto Penzler.
+She was a quick study, reading the large room in record time amid cocktails, hors d'oeuvres, and loud chatter, before settling into a comfortable gaggle that included Pulitzter Prize-winning Washington Post columnist Michael Dirda, author, screenwriter, and director Nicholas Meyer, and publisher, editor, and bookseller Otto Penzler.

 That ability—to remain silent and make keen observations before jumping in—is an indicator of good leadership.
 It’s all too tempting to want to hold court on a topic (especially one which you know so much about) or to give a rambling soliloquy to qualify yourself to a new crowd.